AhmedCodeGuy/portfolio/content/jobs/SnackBook/index.md

 Kuwait based startup, Basically it's Blinkist in Arabic.

-- Communicated with the co-founders to analyse the requirements and broke down them into tasks

-- Served as a technology expert in refactoring and enhancing codebase on the project.
+- Served as a technology expert in bug-fixing, refactoring, enhancing codebase and adding new features to the mobile app.

-- I've architected and implemented the front-end of SnackBook's mobile application.

-- Built reusable, clean code for SnackBook's solution with an eye for performance and simplicity; ensuring the technical feasibility of UI/UX designs on the solution.

-- Optimized key components of SnackBook's solution for maximum speed and scalability.
+- I was able to transform the codebase from buggy, spaghetti, and legacy to up to date well architected, clean, easy to maintain easy to add more features to.

+- Implemented a brand new design replacing the old one.

+- Launched the app to the app store and play store.